The Donegal branch of The Irish School of Reflexology is launching a new term of professional training programs this September.

 At the ISR we are very passionate about Reflexology and that translates to our students too.
 Their enthusiasm to learn Reflexology makes our job so very rewarding and motivates the teachers to step up and be good examples for the students, combining good techniques and to be professional too.

 A strong focus during the course will be on the practical side of Reflexology.
-We will be teaching approaches to TREATMENT including the pressure, the location of the points and relevant techniques to be used for different conditions and complaints.
+We will be teaching approaches to TREATMENT including the pressure, the location of the points and relevant techniques to be used.
 Our objective is that our students will be able to assist their own clients in addressing their health problems ( e.g. IBS, digestive system, trying to conceive or stress).
 The course is more than just a basic course.

 We will be also covering Maternity Reflexology, reflexology for Infertility, Kids Reflexology, cancer, and introduction to hand Reflexology as well.